weesvisje/docs/docs/ios/tutorial/swift/3-tasks-list-screen.md

 3. Create two `@Published` variables for `tasks` and i`sPresentingEditScreen`. `@Published` variables are special variables of an `ObservableObject`.
 If these variables change, SwiftUI will update the view accordingly.
 Any variables that are _not_ decorated with `@Published` can change but will be ignored by SwiftUI.
 4. We also add a normal variable, `private(set) var taskToEdit: Task? = nil`.
 When a user is attempting to _edit_ a task, we need to tell the view model which task the user would like to edit.
 This does not need to trigger a view reload, so it's a simple variable.
 5. Here's where the magic happens.
 As soon as the `TasksListScreenViewModel` is initialized, we need to `.observe` all the tasks by creating a live query.
 To prevent the `liveQuery` from being prematurely deallocated, we store it as a variable.
 In the observe callback, we convert all the documents into `Task` objects and set it to the `@Published tasks` variable.
 Every time to `.observe` fires, SwiftUI will pick up the changes and tell the view to render the list of tasks.
+6. We will add an eviction call to the initializer that will remove any deleted documents from the collection
-6. Add a function called `toggle()`.
+7. Add a function called `toggle()`.
 When a user clicks on a task's image icon, we need to trigger reversing the `isCompleted` state.
 In the function body we add a standard call to find the task by it's `_id` and attempt to mutate the `isCompleted` property.
-7. Add a function called `clickedBody`.
+8. Add a function called `clickedBody`.
 When the user taps the `TaskRow`'s `Text` field, we need to store that task and change the `isPresentingEditScreen` to true.
 This will give us enough information to present a `.sheet` in the `TasksListScreenViewModel` to feed to the `EditScreen`
-8. In the previous setup of the `TasksListScreen`, we added a `navigationBarItem` with a plus icon.
+9. In the previous setup of the `TasksListScreen`, we added a `navigationBarItem` with a plus icon.
 When the user clicks this button we need to tell the view model that it should show the `EditScreen`.
 So we've set the `isPresentingEditScreen` property to `true`.
 However, because we are attempting to _create_ a `Task`, we need to set the `taskToEdit` to `nil` because we don't yet have a task.

 ```swift title="TasksListScreenViewModel.swift"